ara303/template-gulp/README.md

 ### To [Surge](https://surge.sh/)

 Surge is my preferred way to deploy static sites.
-It's free, doesn't require `git`, and doesn't require your code be open which makes it ideal for client sites.
+It's free, offers all the same features as GitHub Pages, and doesn't require your code be open which makes it ideal for client sites.
+It also doesn't require `git`.

 It isn't included in the dependencies of this project by default, so you'll need to [install it](https://surge.sh/help/getting-started-with-surge).
 Once installed, run:

     surge

-It'll help you sign up for a Surge account (email & password) from the command line, and by default deploys to a `*.surge.sh` subdomain, but much like with GitHub Pages you can [use your own domain name for free](https://surge.sh/help/adding-a-custom-domain name).
+It'll help you sign up for a Surge account (email & password) from the command line, and by default deploys to a `.surge.sh` subdomain, but much like with GitHub Pages you can [use your own domain name for free](https://surge.sh/help/adding-a-custom-domain name).

 ## Base file structure